Geontech/vrtgen/examples/app/README.md

 This example is meant to be a simple demonstration of various packet classes being aggregated together to form a transactional interface for VITA 49.2.
-The following instructions assume that `vrtgen` and `vrtgen/cpp` have been installed per their respective READMEs.
+The following instructions assume that `vrtgen` has been previously built from the top level of the repository.

 ## Generating VITA 49.2 Code